Types of epigenetic change

 Age-related epigenetic changes: Epigenetic modifications accumulate over time, contributing to the ageing process.
 These age-related changes can affect gene expression patterns, leading to functional decline and increased susceptibility to age-related diseases.

-The power of epigenetic data: unveiling the hidden secrets
+The power of epigenetic data: epigenetic analysis techniques

 Types of epigenetic data